Blogging is not dead. In fact, it is a means of spreading the word about your business organically.

 Tell your WHY

 Give your brand a voice.
-Among all the ways you can market, blogging is highly-effective means to stand out among the competition.
+Among all the ways you can market, blogging is a highly-effective means to stand out among the competition.

 When you blog for a business you are ultimately telling a story and that is how you differentiate yourself from others.